lmw4051/TrendySwiftUI/README.md

 - Deployment Target 15.0

 **Feature**
-Using SwiftUI to create parallax/animation/transition effect
+- Using SwiftUI to create parallax/animation/transition effect

+**Problem Needs to be Solved**
+- For the transition effect, the close button on the top right is not easy to click